yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ## New features and enhancements

-No new features and enhancements are available in this update.
+The following new features and enhancements are available in this update.

 <!-- Add the new features here -->

+### Improved installation procedure

+An update script is provided to apply the update to each API Gateway or API Manager installation.
+This automates some of the previous manual steps.
+It supports backups and can run in unattended mode.
+For more information about the usage of the script see the [installation steps](#installation) and the `--help` output.

+Update scripts are also provided for Policy Studio and Configuration Studio updates.

 ## Important changes